Bimal-ray99/spawn-point/README.md

 ## What This Is

-Spawnpoint is a full-stack backend for a gaming café — real-time session billing, RFID loyalty cards, advance bookings, food orders, tournaments, and leaderboards.
-Built as a portfolio project to demonstrate that I can design and implement systems at production quality, not just tutorials.
+Spawnpoint is a full-stack backend for a gaming cafe — real-time session billing, RFID loyalty cards, advance bookings, food orders, tournaments, and leaderboards.

-**The goal wasn't to build a gaming café app.
-The goal was to answer:**
-*"Can you implement what Netflix, Uber, and Stripe do at a system level — and explain every decision?"*

-The answer is 37 distributed systems patterns, 34 MongoDB collections, 60+ REST endpoints, WebSocket real-time events, k6 stress tests that assert correctness (not just speed), and a hardware layer (ESP32 RFID readers) talking to the API over HMAC-signed webhooks.
+37 distributed systems patterns, 34 MongoDB collections, 60+ REST endpoints, WebSocket real-time events, k6 stress tests that assert correctness (not just speed), and a hardware layer (ESP32 RFID readers) talking to the API over HMAC-signed webhooks.